theramiyer/blog/content/post/2019/were-the-hyderabad-killings-right.md

 - rape
 - murder
 title: Were the Hyderabad killings right
+summary: The first piece of text I read upon waking up yesterday was that the police had killed the alleged rapists of the veterinarian in Hyderabad.
+It took me a moment to let it sink in.
+This was like the films, where film heroes go about threatening criminals, 'I will take you down and term it an encounter.'
 ---

 The first piece of text I read upon waking up yesterday was that the police had killed the alleged rapists of the veterinarian in Hyderabad[^abe13496].
 It took me a moment to let it sink in.
 This was like the films, where film heroes go about threatening criminals, 'I will take you down and term it an encounter.'